Estebangmz666/StayHub/docs/Architecture Document/use-cases.markdown

 ### UC-014: Create Accommodation
 - **Actor**: Host
-- **Description**: Allows a host to create a new accommodation with details like name, location, price, photos, description, and availability to offer it to potential guests.
+- **Description**: Allows a host to create new accommodation with details like name, location, price, photos, description, and availability to offer it to potential guests.
 - **Preconditions**: The host is authenticated and on the accommodation creation page.
 - **Basic Flow**:
   1. The host enters accommodation details (title, description, city, address, latitude/longitude, price per night, capacity, services).